Individuals – Sherman et al. (1992)

 Location in the Matrix; Methodological Rigor; Outcome:

-Individuals; Focused; Reactive; Rigorous; Mixed findings
+Individuals; Focused; Reactive; Rigorous; Mixed effects

 What police practice or strategy was examined?